Vote Now for Winter Week Seven Athlete of the Week

-Winter Week Seven Athlete of the Week Nominees Announced!
+Winter Week Eight Athlete of the Week Nominees Announced!
 Voting Is Live!

-The votes are back open, and Winter Week Seven Athlete of the Week nominees are officially set across Aroostook County.
+The votes are back open, and Winter Week Eight Athlete of the Week nominees are officially set across Aroostook County.

 Athlete of the Week is decided by the community each week, shining a spotlight on student-athletes making an impact through big performances, leadership, and the kind of effort that lifts an entire team.